-We wanted to know which of the themes is likely to be most impactful, in the eyes of business leaders.
-Are they universally considered to be major drivers of future change, or are some thought to be of greater future significance than others?
+Are all eight universally considered to be major drivers of future change, or are some thought to be of greater future significance than others?

-We surveyed 100 business leaders to find out.
-The results are summarised on this page, starting out with the top 3 themes they identified.
+White Space Strategy surveyed 100 business leaders to find out.
+I’ve summarised the results on this page, starting out with the top 3 themes identified in the business leader poll.

 #1 = Environment & Sustainability